 Level 5 which is OPPORTUNITY energy.
 Entrepreneurs thrive at Level 5.
 They will try new ideas and keep tweaking their approach until it works.
 Level 5 people will experience failures and losses along the way but are always learning and adjusting.
 That’s what Lucy did when her first Facebook ad failed.
 Lucy also felt obliged to put her own compensation on the line.
 Whenever your salespeople trade their base compensation for sales commission, you can be sure they believe in your product and their ability to sell.
 This also creates a strong motivation to succeed instead of going through the motions of making phone calls.

-The third and final lesson that I want to talk about was probably the least talked about but may be the most important.
+The third and final lesson that I want to talk about was least talked about but may be the most important.
 That lesson is empathy in selling.
-Most of you probably don’t think of a salesperson as being “empathetic”.
-In my history as a sales manager and business owner, this was the number one quality I looked for in the salespeople I hired.
+Most of you don’t think of a salesperson as being “empathetic”.
+In my history as a sales manager and business owner, this is the number one quality I look for in the salespeople.

 In our story, Glen and Lucy were given homework to document the needs their customers have for their landscaping services.
 This homework allows the business owner and salesperson to see the services they are trying to sell through the eyes of their customer.
 In some cases, my business owner clients have changed what they were selling when they did this exercise.
 It’s so important to put yourself in your customer’s shoes.
-Sometimes the best way to do this is to simply ask them questions to get their true perspective.
+Sometimes the best way to do this is to ask your prospective customers about their needs to get their perspective.

-I hope you’ve learned a few things from Glen and Lucy’s story.
+I hope you learned a few things from Glen and Lucy’s story.
 If you’d like to learn more about me or Mechanics & Mindset Business Coaching, I invite you to check us out at www.mmbizcoach.com .
-You can also subscribe for reminders to our podcast by clicking on the button in this blog post.